hmslima/sambahsacompletegrammar/sambahsa.md

-of a new content that demands the previous knowledge of other no-mentioned subject, for example: if for learning the future verbal tense it's necessary to know the infinitive, I will teach the infinitive before; if for learning the declination is necessary some basic grammar knowledge, I will bring back those teachings from middle school's classes.
+of a new content that demands the previous knowledge of other no-mentioned subject, for example: if for learning the future verbal tense it's necessary to know the infinitive, I will teach the infinitive before the future tense; if for learning the declination is necessary some basic grammar knowledge, I will bring back those teachings from middle school's classes.
 I believe that this way is the less annoying for the beginner.